vamsig24/RRT_ros/README.md

 `roslaunch rrt-planning rrt_start.launch`

-As rviz has already been launched with the map and marker, you need to publish a goal from another terminal
+As rviz has already been launched with the map and marker, you need to publish a goal from another terminal.
+According to the current resolution of the map, the maximum x and y for the goal is around 31.

 `rostopic pub /goal geometry_msgs/Point '{x: 15, y: 16}'`